-We will discuss with the Environment Agency whether there is a more appropriate approach for WRMP24.
+ESW will discuss with the Agency whether there is a more appropriate approach for the final WRMP.
 For example, all of these lakes are predominantly groundwater fed and so a similar approach to the groundwater climate change assessment could be used.
 An assessment could be made by comparing the climate change perturbed groundwater level against the lake bed level to establish whether base flow could still be maintained in worse case drought years.
 This approach will need a water balance model to be developed for each of the lakes.
-It is our intention to develop such a model for Fritton and Lound lakes over the coming year.
+It is ESW's intention to develop such a model for Fritton and Lound lakes over the coming year.